MicrobiologyETHZ/camplicon/README.md

 optional arguments:
   -h, --help            show this help message and exit
-  --bg BG               Background genome, when only one genome is the target
   --kmc_dir KMC_DIR     Directory containing the KMC executables
   --kmc_counts KMC_COUNTS
                         Sorted count file produced by KMC